Rowan-Dongen/GameTracker/README.md

 - This is the repository for my embedded project.

 # Game Tracker
-The game tracker allowes you to track the score of games using an arduino and various sensors and actuators/displays.
+The game tracker allows you to track the score of various games using an arduino and various sensors and actuators/displays.

 # Currently supported games